Privacy Policy

 1. Introduction

-UMELLE EOOD ("UMELLE," "we," "our," or "us"), a company registered in Bulgaria, operates the Librarian application, the Librarian Launcher, the website umelle-librarian.ai, the license server, and related services (collectively, the "Services").
+UMELLE EOOD ("UMELLE," "we," "our," or "us"), a company registered in Bulgaria, operates the Librarian application (including the FORGE model fine-tuning feature), the Librarian Launcher, the website umelle-librarian.ai, the license server, and related services (collectively, the "Services").
 This Privacy Policy explains how we collect, use, disclose, and protect your personal information when you interact with our Services.

 Librarian is built on a local-first architecture.
 All document processing, indexing, embedding generation, and AI inference occur entirely on your local machine or local network.
 We do not access, collect, transmit, or store any of your documents, chat conversations, embeddings, or AI-generated outputs.
 This Privacy Policy addresses only the limited data we collect in connection with licensing, subscription management, support, and our website.